gogs/docs/en-US/advanced/configuration_cheat_sheet.md

 - `QUEUE_LENGTH`:exclamation:: Hook task queue length.
 - `DELIVER_TIMEOUT`: Delivery timeout in seconds for shooting webhooks.
 - `SKIP_TLS_VERIFY`: Indicate whether to allow insecure certification or not.
-- `PAGING_NUM`: Number of webhook history that are showed in one page.
+- `PAGING_NUM`: Number of webhook history that are shown in one page.

 ## Mailer (`mailer`)